 The Agnes Water Library hosts a variety of FREE activities each school holidays.
 Suitable for children of all ages, the Library offers school holiday programs, materials and activities that are fun interactive and the location is just around the corner from Gibsons Pet Friendly Accommodation.

-Check out what’s coming up below for the April School Holidays.
-For more information visit the Gladstone Regional Libraries Website.
+For more information on the School Holiday programs visit the Gladstone Regional Libraries Website.

 Library Address: 71 Springs Rd, Agnes Water, QLD